-A perimiter footing of an impervious material like stone or brick was built first, then a sill beam laid on the footing.
+A perimeter footing of an impervious material like stone or brick was built first, then a sill beam laid on the footing.
 Upright beams were mortised into the sill beam and tenoned at the top into another horizontal member.
-Timber framed houses are essentially big boxes, with upper "boxes" (stories) set upon lower ones.
+Timber-framed houses are essentially big boxes, with upper "boxes" (stories) set upon lower ones.

 Often the upper floors project out over the lower ones.
 There are several conjectures as to the reasons for this.
 One is that houses in cities were taxed on the width of street frontage they used.
 So a high, narrow house saved the owner money, yet to maximize interior space the non-taxed upper floors were lengthened.
 Also, the projecting upper floors helped protect the lower house from rain and snow in the days before gutters and down-pipes.

 By the 15th and 16th century timber framing began to be exploited for its decorative qualities.
 Timbers which had minimal structural importance were added to the frame, to enhance the decorative effect of dark wood set into whitewashed walls.
 The Jacobean period saw this use carried to extremes.

 The construction methods used in half-timbering allow buildings to be easily disassembled and put up again elsewhere.
 This has helped salvage houses which would otherwise have been destroyed to make way for new development.
 Many medieval timber-framed houses have been re-erected at open-air museums such as the Weald and Downland Museum at Singleton, West Sussex, and the Avoncroft Museum of Buildings at Bromsgrove, Worcestershire.